telerik/blazor-docs/components/chunkprogressbar/overview.md

 # Chunk Progress Bar Overview

 The Progress Bar tracks the execution of operations and displays what portion of it is completed in predefined number of sections (chunks).
-For very long tasks, you can also make it [indeterminate]({%slug chunkprogressbar-indeterminate-state%}).
+For very long tasks, you can also make it [indeterminate]({%slug chunkprogressbar-indeterminate-state%}) while waiting for an update.

 ## Basic Chunk Progress Bar

 To use the Telerik Progress Bar in your Blazor application:
 * add the `<TelerikChunkProgressBar>` tag.
-* set its `Value` parameter to denote how much is completed.
+* set its `Value` and `Max` parameters to denote how much is completed.
-* set its `Max` parameter.
+    * You can read more about the relationship between them in the [Chunk Count, Value and MaxValue](#chunk-count-value-and-maxvalue) section.

 ![chunkprogress-bar basic configuration example](images/chunkprogressbar-basic-config-example.png)